bcharron/tsdk/README.md

   Kafka batch size.
 - DiskBatchSize is how many metrics to batch together when writing to disk.
 If it's too low, the disk becomes a bottleneck.
-- FlushPeriod: If there are less than `SendBatchSize` in the queue, wait `FlushPeriod` seconds before sending the queued metrics to Kafka.
+- FlushPeriodMS: If there are less than `SendBatchSize` in the queue, wait `FlushPeriodMS` milliseconds before sending the queued metrics to Kafka.

 Author: Benjamin Charron <bcharron@pobox.com>